ctottinger/Fourth-and-Forever/readme.md

 Each team will have a maximum of 25 active players.
 Teams are allowed no more than three quarterbacks, but there are no restrictions on other positions.
 Four injured reserve (IR) slots will be available for use, and managers are responsible for monitoring player statuses.
 Players must be activated from the IR slots within two weeks once they are no longer tagged IR, to prevent these slots from being used as extra active player storage.

-To accommodate the rookie draft, teams will receive four additional roster slots during the off-season immediately before the rookie draft.
+	To accommodate the rookie draft in future years, teams will receive four additional roster slots during the off-season immediately before the rookie draft.
 These slots will increase the roster size temporarily, but rosters must be trimmed back to the 25-player limit by the Wednesday before Week 1 of the NFL regular season.

 ___